glytoucan/databaseSync/README.md

 quick and dirty method to batch synchronize an external source

 # latest developments:
-The [wiki](https://github.com/glytoucan/databaseSync/wiki) has notes on where to get started.
+The [documentation](http://code.glytoucan.org/system/cli/) explains in detail how to use this script.